Presenting the first inspirational speaker of Module 1, Caroline Dahl

 The module “Unlocking your inner innovative potential” is about exploring participants’ entrepreneurial ambitions, their strengths, weaknesses and creating action points for the future.
 The program has also invited speakers to present a new mindset around entrepreneurship in health innovation.
-Caroline Dahl is interested in exploring and participating in free research and innovation.
-Her exploration has led her to study abroad at the University of Edinburgh, take a PhD in Oxford and work on innovation research with Microsoft.
+Caroline Dahl’s focus is research and innovative technology development.
+She draws from experience in wet, soft and hardware, having studied at the University of Edinburgh, done doctoral research at the University of Oxford and worked as software engineer at Microsoft Research.

 The entrepreneurial journey; applied entrepreneurship

 Caroline’s exploration has taken her into many different contexts and environments.
-The common theme has always been the possibility for clinical innovation – a form of applied entrepreneurship to explore and findsolutions to problems.
-And she believes that a small company is the best place to perform free research.
+The common theme has always been the possibility for biomedical innovation and tech development.
+And she believes that a small company can be an excellent place to do independent research.

 Besides being CTO at Ortrud Medical, Caroline mentors student teams in health innovation.
 Examples include students at Uppsala University working on a cardiac failure biosensor, and a Royal Institute of Technology team that develops technology for patient compliance in children.